 \subsection{Setup}

-Let $x_1, \ldots, x_n$ be a collection of vectors in $\RR^d$ and define the covariance $\Sigma = \frac{1}{n}\sum_{i=1}^n x_i x_i^T$.
-We make no distributional assumptions on the sequence $\{x_i\}_{i=1}^n$ and therefore aim to recover the \emph{sample covariance} $\Sigma$, since there is no well-defined population version.
+Let $x_1, \ldots, x_n$ be a collection of vectors in $\RR^d$ and define the covariance $\Sigma \triangleq \frac{1}{n}\sum_{t=1}^n x_t x_t^T$.
+We make no distributional assumptions on the sequence $\{x_t\}_{t=1}^n$ and therefore aim to recover the \emph{sample covariance} $\Sigma$, since there is no well-defined population version.
 In particular, the sequence could be adversarially generated.
-Let $X \in \RR^{d\times n}$ be a matrix whose $t$th column is the data vector $x_t$.
 When we specialize to the distributional setting, we will assume that the sequence $x_1, \ldots, x_n \sim \Ncal(0, \Sigma)$, where $\Sigma$ is the population covariance.
 Whether $\Sigma$ refers to the sample covariance in the distribution-free setting or the population covariance in the distributional setting will be clear from context.
+Let $X \in \RR^{d\times n}$ be a matrix whose $t^{\textrm{th}}$ column is the data vector $x_t$.

 Independently for all $t$, let $A_t \in \RR^{d\times m}$ be an orthonormal basis for an $m$-dimensional subspace drawn uniformly at random.
 We are interested in estimating $\Sigma$ from the observations $\{(A_t, A_t^Tx_t)\}_{t=1}^n$, so that each vector is compressed from $d$ dimensions down to $m$ dimensions.
 Note that this measurement scheme is equivalent, in an information-theoretic sense, to drawing $m$-dimensional orthogonal projections $\Phi_t \in \RR^{d\times d}$ uniformly at random, and independently for all $t$, and observing $\{(\Phi_t, \Phi_t x_t)\}_{t=1}^n$.
 This equivalence can be easily seen by noting that the matrix $A_tA_t^T$ is a uniform-at-random $m$-dimensional orthogonal projection, while a uniform-at-random orthonormal basis for the subspace encoded by $\Phi_t$ has the same distribution as $A_t$.
 In both cases the vectors $x_t$ have been compressed down to $m$ dimensions.